Nedhro/openmrs-module-bloodbank/README.md

 You will need to have Java 1.6+ and Maven 2.x+ installed.
 Use the command 'mvn package' to compile and package the module.
 The .omod file will be in the omod/target folder.

-Alternatively you can add the snippet provided in the [Creating Modules](https://wiki.openmrs.org/x/cAEr) page to your omod/pom.xml and use the mvn command:

-    mvn package -P deploy-web -D deploy.path="../../openmrs-1.8.x/webapp/src/main/webapp"

-It will allow you to deploy any changes to your web resources such as jsp or js files without re-installing the module.
-The deploy path says where OpenMRS is deployed.

 Installation
 ------------
 1. Build the module to produce the .omod file.